Skip to main content

 You figure out ways to represent 3D objects on a flat canvas, for example.
 Or to express the feelings you can't find words for.

 Challenging yourself like this on a regular basis promotes a mindset of growth.
 This helps you to approach new skills without shame.
-With the intention of learning.
+Rather, with the intention of learning.

 Learn about the importance of lifelong learning to your health and happiness.